sbreitf1/errors/README.md

 As can be seen in this example, templates can define format strings as consumed by `fmt.Sprintf()` that are evaluated by a later call to `Args()` supplying the content.
 You can also overwrite the whole message using `Msg()` on the generated error, but this will force the error message to be marked as unsafe.

 A key element of this error type is the ability to define the *safeness* of error messages that specify which information can be displayed to API users without revealing critical secrets and implementation details.
-Call the `Safe()` mutator function after changed the error message via `Msg()` to allow printing the message in public contexts:
+Call the `Safe()` mutator function after changing the error message via `Msg()` to allow printing the message in public contexts:

 ```
-SafeArgumentError = errors.New("ArgError").Msg("Argument %s is not valid").Safe()
+SafeArgumentError = errors.New("Argument %s is not valid").Safe()
 ```

 Errors derived from this template will be safe and can be printed to public contexts.
 A call to `Args()` will maintain the safeness state as it only fills expected fields.
 Changing the message using `Msg()`, however, will remove the safeness-flag as stated above.
 A call to `SafeString()` will return the safe error message.
 If the error is not safe, a generic error message will be returned, including a unique id referring to this error instance.
 Printing the full error message `Error()` including stack trace and id to a log file allows for an indepth view without revealing details to the API client.